Horse rings in Portland, Oregon: Background and history

 Horse rings, often made of iron or brass, are remnants from the 1800s, when horses, and horse-drawn vehicles, provided the primary mode of transportation.
 In 1978, The Register-Guard suggested that the rings might only be as old as the early 1900s.
 The rings allowed residents to tether their horses to sidewalks.

 Prior to the late 1970s, rings were removed during sidewalk reconstruction or repair for safety purposes.
 In 1978, after one Portland resident complained about the disappearance of rings, Connie McCready, then a City Commissioner, announced that rings could be replaced at a homeowner's request, likely for a fee of $5.
 Today, the city of Portland is committed to preserving the horse rings, which are reinstalled following curb and sidewalk construction or repair.
 An ordinance requires rings to be replaced at their original location (or "as close as practical").
 Original street names are also reset or restamped into new concrete.
-The ring supply is monitored by the Bureau of Maintenance.
+The ring supply is monitored by the Bureau of Transportation.
 Portland is not the only city to preserve horse rings.
 City officials in Oak Harbor, Washington, confirmed that the last in a series of horse rings would be preserved during a February 2011 sidewalk construction project.